 'INSERT FIGURE 4'

 On the 19th September 2016, the Wisconsin Democratic Party called upon Trump to release his tax returns (2016).
 Senator Tammy Baldwin was quoted saying, it "is way past due for Donald Trump to release his tax returns" (Democratic Party of Wisconsin 2016).
 At the time of this study, Trump is yet to release any tax returns, but on 15th March 2017, Trump's 2005 tax return was leaked over Twitter (Stein 2017).
-While it is felt this leak fell out of the appropriate scope of this study the CRP (2017) has released Trump's financial disclosure forms for 2014 and 2015, filed in 2015 and 2016 respectively.
+While it is felt, this leak fell out of the appropriate scope of this study the CRP (2017) has released Trump's financial disclosure forms for 2014 and 2015, filed in 2015 and 2016 respectively.
 They reveal the reported value of Trump's investments in various organisations including numerous DAPL stakeholders.
 The value of Trump's investments in these banks and corporations may have reached a top value of $20,761,000 (CRP 2017), including investments in ten banks involved in funding DAPL.
 Additionally, President Trump had sizable investments in two companies directly involved in the construction of DAPL, ETP and P66.
 Overall Trump stood to gain approximately $1.3 million out of the success of ETP and P66 (CRP 2017).
 Trump supported these investments, with additional investments in various key DAPL candidates’ campaigns.
 Trump has been making political contributions throughout the focus period of this study.
 However, Trump was most generous to key candidates in the 2014 and 2016 election cycles, contributing $23,800 (CRP 2017), including to the Iowa Republican Party.

 It remains unclear how much Trump had invested in these companies when signing E.O.
 13766.
 Further release of Trump's taxes or financial disclosure would be required to determine an exact value.
 However, during the Presidential transition period over 2016 and 2017, any claims that Trump's investments were a source of conflict of interest were curtly dismissed (Revesz 2016); as was any discussion of how much President had invested in other companies which may be a source of conflict.
 Despite the claims of the Trump transition team, that his former business investments would have no effect on his Presidential decision making.
 The fact that one of his first actions as President, E.O.
 13766, directly affected investments he may have, calls into question the democratic nature of a President with split interests.
 Should the President act in a manner which deliberately effects positive personal fiscal outcomes through legislation signed by themselves, or does this fall under the definition of a corrupt action?